 1 tablespoon chopped flat-leaf parsley

-Meanwhile in a sauté pan add the sausage and peppers.
-Cook until the Andouille sausage is cooked through and browned on all sides.
-Remove from the heat, and slice the sausage into circles.
-Add the sausage and peppers to the jambalaya pot and continue to cook.
+Meanwhile heat a large sauté pan over medium heat, add the sausage and peppers and cook, stirring occasionally, until the sausage is cooked through, about 8 minutes.
+Add the sausage and peppers to the jambalaya and continue to cook.

-While that simmers cook the rice with 2 ½ cups of water until all of the water is absorbed and rice is tender, about 15 minutes.
-Fluff with a fork.
+Heat a medium saucepan over medium and combine the rice with 2½ cups of water.
+Cover and simmer until all the water has been absorbed and the rice is tender, about 15 minutes.
+Fluff with a fork and set aside.

-To Serve: Stir the rice into the jambalaya mixture; add the shrimp and ladle into warmed bowls.
-Garnish with chopped parsley.
+Stir the rice into the jambalaya mixture; add the shrimp and ladle into warmed bowls.
+Garnish with chopped parsley and serve hot.